Fatbirder's Top 1000 Birding Websites

 DAY OUT IN NORTH WALES

-Jenna, Harley, and I visited the Pensychnant Nature Reserve in North Wales this morning.
-It was an open day for the public to learn about the reserve's daily operations.
+This morning, Jenna, Harley, and I visited Pensychnant Nature Reserve in North Wales during an open day, providing the public with an insight into the reserve’s daily operations.

-We had a few informative hours, during which I saw some moths I needed for my list, as they had been trapped overnight.
-While I enjoyed a drink and homemade cake, a Hummingbird-hawk moth put on a fantastic display on the nearby buddleia.
+We spent a few informative hours on site, during which I recorded several moths that had been trapped overnight, adding them to my life list.
+While enjoying a drink and some homemade cake, a Hummingbird Hawk-moth (Macroglossum stellatarum) put on a spectacular display on a nearby buddleia

-After the event, we met up with my good friend Marc Hughes and spent the afternoon on the Great Orme near Llandudno.
+After the event, we met my good friend Marc Hughes and spent the afternoon exploring the Great Orme near Llandudno

-During our walk, Jenna was thrilled to add the Silver-studded Blue butterfly to her list.
+During our walk, Jenna was thrilled to add the Silver-studded Blue (Plebejus argus caernensis) to her list.

-We also encountered the Horehound Plume moth and its larva next.
-This micro-moth has been the focus of a project called "Cryptic Creatures of the Creuddyn," which surveys its limestone habitats on the Great Orme and surrounding areas.
+We also encountered the Horehound Plume Moth (Wheeleria spilodactylus) and its larva.
+This micro-moth has been the focus of the “Cryptic Creatures of the Creuddyn” project, which surveys limestone habitats on the Great Orme and surrounding areas.

 Horehound plume moth